drhasler/swerc2018/README.md

 this isnt a good notebook, we just gathered stuff we think we would need.

+i will adopt a more comprehensible format, the transition will happen in drhasler/cp

 ## sources of inspiration / good learning material:
 - codeforces CP handbook https://codeforces.com/blog/entry/50728
 - english E-maxx https://cp-algorithms.com/